 With the exception of government agencies and sensitive packages, I try to use this address everywhere it can be accepted to mask my home address.

-In a similar way, you should be very picky about who you share my personal mobile phone number with.
+Being more anonymous online means you should be very picky about who you share your personal mobile phone number with.
+The only time your phone should ring is if a friend or family member is calling you.

 It’s entirely possible to mask your phone number with a virtual number from a service like Hushed or Google Voice.
 In addition to masking your real phone number, it’s also a great way to screen all texts and calls through an app on your phone.